JoshOrndorff/recipes/src/protocol/incentive.md

 Substrate developers need to **stay cognizant of the price paid for resource usage** within the runtime.
 This can be unintuitive for smart contract developers who are accustomed to interacting with a sandboxed execution environment like the EVM.

 Indeed, Substrate is a bit more hands-on.
 When storage changes occur within a runtime function, they are not automatically reverted if the function panics thereafter.
-For this reason, it is imperative that any resource used by a transaction must explicitly be paid for within the module.
+For this reason, it is imperative that any resource used by a transaction must explicitly be paid for within the pallet.
 For a more comprehensive explanation, check out [the tcr tutorial's best practices](https://docs.substrate.dev/docs/tcr-tutorial-best-practices): *If the resources used might be dependent on transaction parameters or pre-existing on-chain state, then your in-module fee structure must adapt accordingly.*

-So how do we design a robust in-module fee structure?
+So how do we design a robust in-pallet fee structure?
 In the [`utxo-workshop`](https://github.com/nczhu/utxo-workshop), the difference between inputs and outputs for valid transactions is distributed evenly among the authority set.
 This pattern demonstrates one approach for incentivizing validation via a floating transaction fee which varies in cost according to the value of the native currency and the relative size/activity of the validator set.

 To properly incentivize the ecosystem's actors through the fee structure, the leftover value is distributed evenly among the authorities in the `spend_leftover` runtime function: